-During the school and program closures, social distancing, and executive stay at home order, I have discovered that it’s difficult to incorporate meaningful moments into daily activities with my family.
+During the school and program closures, social distancing, and stay-at-home executive orders, I had discovered how difficult it was to incorporate meaningful moments into daily activities with my family.

-It’s especially hard to accommodate my older children who, more often than not, think and function independently.
+It was tough to accommodate my older children, who think and function independently more often than not.
 With that in mind, I thought, “Hey!
 Why make it just about me trying to think up something fun to do?”

 And that’s how our weekly family challenges started.

 Our family challenges consist of selecting a different family member each week to develop an idea or activity.
-It can be a task that each member of the family can work on during the week and present at the end of the week.
-Our family weekly activities are up to each individual family member, which makes the challenges very interesting.
+It can be a task that each family member can work on during the week and present at the end of the week.
+Our weekly family activities are up to each individual family member, making the challenges very interesting.

-For your family challenges, you can start and end it on any day you choose.
+You can start and end it on any day you choose for your family challenges.

 Each week, we select one family member to issue a challenge that runs from Monday through Friday.
 The selected family member has one or two days to determine a challenge.
 On Monday, that person explains the challenge and the general guidelines.

 During the rest of the week, the entire family prepares to accomplish the challenge.
 On Friday evening, we drop everything to do, present, and attempt the challenge together as a family.
-When the challenge is over, we declare a winner and then name the next challenger.
+We declare a winner when the challenge is over, and then name the next challenger.

 Below are five ideas for family challenges: